 Rebecca Ray, MA, PLPC

-I focus on stress, relationships and life transitions.
-Clients may seek consultation for mood and adjustment disorders, couples counseling, or stress-related issues.
 I also lead mental wellness presentations for groups and employers.
 My treatment approach is informed by evidence-based modalities.
 My orientation is an integrative humanistic approach, incorporating strength-based, mindfulness and somatic techniques.
 This focus includes Emotionally Focused Therapy (EFT) for couples, Dialectical Behavior Therapy (DBT), and Cognitive-Emotional-Behavior Therapy (CEBT) strategies, among others.

 Certifications include: Psychological First Aid, Applied Suicide Intervention Skills Training (ASIST), Counseling on Access to Lethal Means (CALM).
 Completed: Certified Clinical Trauma Professional-Competency Conference; Externship for Emotionally Focused Therapy (EFT) for couples by Sue Johnson.
 Member: American Counseling Association (ACA, since 2014); Association for Spiritual, Ethical, and Religious Values in Counseling (ASERVIC); International Association of Marriage and Family Counselors (IAMFC).